hhd-dev/hhd/readme.md

 Then, update from Decky or the UI.
 These steps do not work on Bazzite, see [here](#bazzite).

-> If your distro uses HandyGCCS/Handycon to fix certain key bindings by default
-> you need to uninstall it.
-Disabling it is not enough, since it is autostarted
-> by certain sessions (such as `gamescope-session-plus`).
-> This includes both ChimeraOS and Nobara (see [Common Issues after Install](#issues)).

 ```bash
 # Install
 curl -L https://github.com/hhd-dev/hhd/raw/master/install.sh | sh